Associate Professor and Chair, Classics; Associate Professor of Philosophy

 Classics and Philosophy

-Grace Ledbetter, Associate Professor of Classics and Philosophy, has an A. B. from Bryn Mawr College, an MA in philosophy from The University of Virginia, and a Ph.
+Grace Ledbetter, Associate Professor and Chair, Classics and Associate Professor of Philosophy, has an A. B. from Bryn Mawr College, an MA in philosophy from The University of Virginia, and a Ph.
 D. in Classics from Cornell University (1996).
 She was a Townsend Traveling Fellow at Corpus Christi College, Oxford (1994-5).

 She holds a joint appointment in Classics and Philosophy and specializes in Ancient Philosophy and Greek Poetry.
 She regularly teaches courses at all levels on Greek and Latin languages, Plato, the history of ancient philosophy, Homer, Greek tragedy, Greek lyric poetry, Greek religion, and Greek myth in 20th Century performing arts.